pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 #### Display Configuration

-This section mainly defines the way data provided by the Dashboard should be presented in the datatable.
+This section mainly defines the way data provided by the Dashboard (via the input step) should be presented in the datatable.
 It also sets how the main action should be displayed and configures which additional _[local](#local-action-processing)_ actions may be available.